Choosing the right driveway paver

 Ensure there are follow-ups after the build

 With any building project, there is the possibility that complications and problems may arise.
-Often, these issues may not manifest themselves until after the work is notionally complete, and the tradesman has moved on to other jobs.
-That being so, it is sensible to hire a tradesman who is happy to return to the build to follow-up on their work and make right anything that may have happened since the work finished.
+Often, these issues may not manifest themselves until after the work is notionally complete, and the tradesperson has moved on to other jobs.
+That being so, it is sensible to hire a tradesperson who is happy to return to the build to follow-up on their work and make right anything that may have happened since the work finished.

-Some tradesmen will put something to this effect in their initial contracts with the homeowners, while others will offer a more informal arrangement.
-If the tradesman is willing to put you in touch with previous clients to see their work, then it is a good sign that they have maintained good relationships, taken pride in their work, and ensured that they have followed-up on any issues that have arisen.
+Some tradespeople will put something to this effect in their initial contracts with the homeowners, while others will offer a more informal arrangement.
+If the tradesperson is willing to put you in touch with previous clients to see their work, then it is a good sign that they have maintained good relationships, taken pride in their work, and ensured that they have followed-up on any issues that have arisen.